ni/VireoSDK/README.md

 *`gh-pages`*

-The main html file in the `gh-pages` is called index.html.
+The main html file in the `gh-pages` directory is called index.html.

 # Legal
-Features beyond that core set that can be accessed directly from VIA source written by hand should be considered experimental, and subject to change at any time.
+Features beyond the core set that can be accessed directly from VIA source written by hand should be considered experimental, and subject to change at any time.
 A complete list of disclaimers and terms is described in LICENSE.txt.